 How do Dental Implants work?

 The vast majority of dental implants used today are root-form endosseous implants.
 Root-form endosseous implants are built in the shape of your original tooth root.
 These dental implants are placed within your existing bone, just as your natural tooth root would be.
 A successful dental implant will integrate fully with the bone and function just as your natural teeth do, with the exception that they will feel slightly different when you chew based on the lack of a dental ligament attaching the implant to the bone.
 With proper aftercare, dental implants can last a lifetime.
 They also help support restorative dental work while placing less stress on your existing teeth than a traditional bridge.

 SmileScapes specializing in Implant Dentistry

-AAID accredited practitioners of Implant Dentistry can be accredited at the Associate Fellow or Fellow level.
+AAID accredited practitioners of Implant Dentistry like Dr. Woods, can be accredited at the Associate Fellow or Fellow level.
 Both levels of accreditation signify that the practitioner has successfully completed 300 hours of postdoctoral training specific to implant dentistry and passed a two part accreditation examination.
 In addition to these requirements, a dentist accredited by the AAID at the Fellow level must have completed an additional 100 hours of continuing education and have been in implant dentistry practice for at least five years.